TabbyML/tabby/website/blog/2023-09-26-http-streaming-back-pressure-and-cancellation/index.md

 ## That's it

-We would love for you to join our Slack community!
+We would love to invite to join our Slack community!
 Please feel free to reach out to us on [Slack](https://join.slack.com/t/tabbycommunity/shared_invite/zt-1xeiddizp-bciR2RtFTaJ37RBxr8VxpA) - we have channels for discussing all aspects of the product and tech, and everyone is welcome to join the conversation.

-Happy hacking : )
+Happy hacking 😁💪🏻